HanaOctavia/Book-Recommendations/README.md

 |A Painted House	|0.0	|0.000000|	0.0	|0.0|	0.0|
 |House of Sand and Fog|	0.0|	0.000000|	0.0|	0.0|	0.0|

-Tabel 10. matriks kesamaan setiap buku
+Table 10.
+Similarity matrix for each book

-Angka 1.0 yang diberi kotak merah mengindikasikan bahwa buku pada kolom X (horizontal) memiliki kesamaan dengan buku pada baris Y (vertikal).
-Sebagai contoh, buku The Testament teridentifikasi sama (similar) dengan buku The Pelican Brief.
+The number 1.0 marked with a red box indicates that the books in column X (horizontal) are the same as the books in row Y (vertical).
+For example, The Testament book is identified as similar (similar) to The Pelican Brief.

-**7. Mendapatkan Rekomendasi**
+**7. Get Recommendations**

-Pada tahap ini kita akan membuat fungsi book_recommendations dengan beberapa parameter sebagai berikut:
+At this stage we will create a book_recommendations function with the following parameters:

-- book_name       : Judul buku
+- book_name : The title of the book
-- Similarity_data : Dataframe mengenai similarity yang telah kita definisikan sebelumnya.
+- Similarity_data : Dataframe regarding similarity that we have defined before.
-- Items           : Nama dan fitur yang digunakan untuk mendefinisikan kemiripan, dalam hal ini adalah ‘book_name’ dan ‘author’.
+- Items: Names and features used to define similarities, in this case are 'book_name' and 'author'.
-- k               : Banyak rekomendasi yang ingin diberikan.
+- k : There are many recommendations that you want to give.

-Gunakan fungsi argpartition() untuk mengambil sejumlah nilai k tertinggi dari similarity data kita
+Use the argpartition() function to retrieve the highest k values from our data similarity

-Mengambil data dari tingkat kesamaan yang paling tinggi ke yang paling rendah dengan fungsi columns[index[-1:-(k+2):-1]]
+Retrieving data from the highest to the lowest similarity level with the column[index[-1:-(k+2):-1]] function

-Baris kode di bawah ini digunakan agar judul buku yang tidak direkomendasikan tidak muncul dengan fungsi drop()
+The below line of code is used to prevent unrecommended book titles from appearing with the drop() function

 |book_name	|author    |
 |----------|-----------|